 We are looking for people to train as “Active Listeners” but also anyone prepared to help with publicity, awareness, fundraising etc., or who would just like to support our work by joining the Association – please contact Tim Forster on 04 66 72 71 60 or email him at email@example.com

-We also offer “drop in” days on the first Monday of each month, although not in August.
-The next one will be on Monday 4th September at the home of Pippa and Tim Forster, 25 Chemin du Périguil, 30400 Mons.
+We also offer “drop in” days on the first Monday of each month, and the next one will be on Monday 6th November at the home of Pippa and Tim Forster, 25 Chemin du Périguil, 30400 Mons.
 Tel 04 66 07 29 96

 If you or someone you know needs our help you can call the 24 hour Helpline